 For example, this data can provide a quick way to identify patients who are likely to end up in the emergency room.
 Such visits are very predictive of future inpatient care and hospital visits.
 Other factors include patient age, the stage of cancer, the type of chemotherapy treatment being used and changes in a patient’s weight.

-All of these factors are then used to determine a “risk score” for the patient.
+All of these factors help to calculate a “risk score” for the patient.
 Medical personnel can consult this score to help guide clinical decisions.